our tea cause

 Our harvesting season falls between late April - early May.
 They are hand-picked, placed in open baskets and be sent straight to the makers.
 Every batch is sorted accordingly with strict allocations of batch numbers.

-In the age of technology, the wilting of tea leaves is still done by hand.
-The oxidation process can be machine aided while a number of teas within our range is strictly done by hand (e.g. Gôut de Terroir).
-Nonetheless, the process of Wuyi rock tea can take up to 2 weeks for a full cycle of semi-processed oolong to be completed.
-Multiple roasting cycles over firewood are done to encapsulate the flavours and essence of tea, which is desired for ageing.
-The transformation from the harvest to ready be drunk will take at least 2 months to be completed.
+In the age of technology, human interventions are needed all the time during the entire process to perfecting the tea.
+For our Signature Collection, up to 50% of the process can be machine aided, while a number of teas that we carry are still entirely done by hand (e.g. Gôut de Terroir).
+Nonetheless, the semi-processed Wuyi rock tea can take up to 2 weeks to be completed.
+Multiple roasting cycles over firewood are done to encapsulate the flavours and essence of tea, which is desired for ageing, will take months.
+The transformation from the harvest to ready to be drunk will take at least 3 months to be completed.
 It is laborious and time-consuming, but certainly worth the wait.

 STORAGE AND AGEING

 A comprehension of tea being agricultural produce would help with the appreciation in wanting to collect and age tea.
 Every batch is unique, and we have yet to come across the same taste profile year on year.